liangxianzhe/creator/README.md

 ## How does creator's life cycle work?

-* It is added to the graph when firstly being watched.
+* It is added to the graph when firstly being watched or set.
 * It can be removed from the graph manually by `Ref.dispose`.
 * If it has watchers, it is automatically removed from the graph when losing all its watchers, unless keepAlive property is set.